fxm90/dev-notes/README.md

 ## #23 - Always check for possible dividing through zero
-💥 We should always make sure that a certain value is NOT zero before dividing through it.
+💥 Always make sure that a certain value is NOT zero before dividing through it.

 ```swift
 class ImageViewController: UIViewController {